 - Speed and performance of your network.

-By running ooniprobe, you can collect data that can serve as evidence of internet censorship since it shows how, when, where, and by whom it is implemented.
+By running OONI Probe, you can collect data that can potentially serve as evidence of internet censorship since it shows how, when, where, and by whom it is implemented.

-Thanks to tens of thousands of ooniprobe users around the world, millions of network measurements have been collected from more than 200 countries since 2012.
-All network measurement data is published on OONI Explorer, arguably the largest publicly available resource on internet censorship to date.
+Thanks to our global community, millions of network measurements have been collected from more than 200 countries since 2012.
+All network measurement data is published on OONI Explorer and on the OONI API, arguably the largest publicly available resources on internet censorship to date.

 You can contact the OONI team by sending an email to firstname.lastname@example.org.